nss-nightclass-projects/exercise-vault/MODULES_sandwich.md

 # Sandwich Maker

+## User Stories
+1. As a user, when I come to the page, I should see checkboxes with all possible sandwich options
+2. As a user, when I make my sandwich selections and click enter I should see a list of all the ingredients I have selected and their prices.
+3. As a user, when I make my sandwich selections and click enter I should see a total cost for my sandwich.

 ## Requirements

 Create a sandwich order form that allows the user to select all the ingredients for a custom deli sandwich.
 Each of the following should be separate modules: